• Skip to primary navigation

 Tools Needed for this Recipe

 • Cake mold – First and foremost, you’ll need a two-sided mold that provides you with the front half and back half of your lamb.
-Mine was given to me by my grandma, but I have seen many of them in thrift stores and even brand new online!
-There’s even a rabbit version if you’re not into the whole sacrificial lamb part.
+Mine was given to me by my grandma, but I have seen many of them in thrift stores and even brand new online.

 • Toothpicks – One of my secret weapons from preparing a perfect lamb cake!